 The bus operates on the same Baku Card system as the metro.
 At the airport, the bus costs 1.50AZN/€0.75 from the kiosk near the exit of Terminal 1, cash only, in small denominations of local currency.
 In town, the Baku Card is 2AZN/€1, with each journey costing 0.20AZN/€0.10, available from machines at stations.
 Even cheaper is the Baku Card for limited use (0.20AZN/€0.10, as shown on the English-language touch screen), which you can charge for up to four journeys (4 gedis), each one 0.20AZN/€0.10.
 Buses also work on the same system.

 A taxi from the airport should cost around 25AZN/€12.50).
 Always agree the fee beforehand.
-A taxi only as far as the metro station of Koroglu, closest to the Olympic Stadium, should be under half that.
+A taxi only as far as the Olympic Stadium should be under half that.

 An average taxi journey across town in a London-style cab should cost around 7AZN/€3.50.
 To phone one, call centrally located 189 Taxi (+994 12 565 31 89).